marpom03/net2vec/mpnn/mpnn_jax/README.md

 - **R²**
 - **Pearson correlation**

-The models were trained on three separate datasets: **20 000** samples for training, **200** samples for validation during training, and **2 000** samples for testing.
+The training procedure followed the setup described in the original paper.
+Each model was trained on three separate datasets: **20 000** samples for training, **200** samples for validation during training, and **2 000** samples for testing.
 The training process consisted of **200 000** iterations, using the same hyperparameters for both APIs to ensure a fair comparison.

-However, during experiments, we observed that the NNX implementation exhibited signs of **overfitting** when trained for the full 200 000 iterations.
-The model achieved very low training error but its validation and cross-dataset generalization performance degraded.

-To address this, we reduced the training duration to 100 000 iterations for NNX.
-This significantly improved validation metrics and generalization to unseen graph families.

-The Linen implementation did not exhibit this behaviour and was trained for the full 200 000 iterations.

 Throughout the results section, notation such as BA / ER indicates train -> test pairing: